mvogel3/think-python/notes.md

 stackoverflow advised against using global variables so I opened words.txt as a local variable in each function and that seemed to fix the problem.

+this chapter allowed me to realize that although I'm able to solve a few coding problems at this point, it takes me a very long time to come up with the solution and that solution is often lengthy and doesn't adhere to best practices. after completing this textbook, I'll need to practice more leetcode/interview style problems.

 *9.7*
 1. wrote a function that returned true for any three sets of double letters. (three_doubles_works)
 2. tried to edit that function to recognized consecutives. that didn't work so I moved on to a recursion function.